WHAT TO DO WHEN SOMEONE DIES?

 An expected/’natural’ death in a hospital, care facility or at home:

-When a person is expected to die and passes away at home, the first professional person to call is their doctor.
-In this situation, the doctor will usually issue a legalised Medical Cause of Death Certificate.
-If a person has died in a hospital or care facility, the nurse or staff member in charge will assist you with immediate arrangements, including the issue of the Medical Certificate of Cause of Death by the treating doctor and will be given to the funeral director.
+When a person is expected to die and passes away at home, the first professional person to call is usually the treating doctor or palliative care nurse.
+In this situation, and generally within one to two days from notification, the doctor will issue a legalised Medical Cause of Death Certificate.
+If a person has died in a hospital or care facility, the nurse or staff member in charge will assist you with immediate arrangements.
+The medical staff and funeral director will both liaise and organise to obtain the Medical Certificate of Cause of Death by the treating doctor.
+(It is a legal requirement for the Funeral Director to obtain this document).

-We understand however that the period following the death of a loved one can be traumatic and overwhelming, and as such there is no requirement to rush into immediate decisions relating to the funeral.
+We understand that this time can be traumatic and overwhelming, and as such there is no requirement to rush into immediate decisions relating to the funeral.
 In fact it’s a good idea to give yourself time to think about the funeral and how to best serve the needs of the deceased and your family.

 An unexpected, accidental or traumatic death:

 The Coroner will make an assessment into the cause of death, which may or may not involve various tests including the possibility of a post mortem examination.
-In this situation the deceased person must remain with the Coroner until a clearance has been obtained.
+In this situation the deceased person must remain with the Coroner until a clearance has been obtained by the funeral director.

 ARRANGING A FUNERAL